 Therefore, the cannonball takes 0.37 seconds to reach 150 meters below the firing point.

 Problem (6): Someone throws a stone into the air from ground level.
-The horizontal component of velocity is 25 m/s and it takes 3 s for the stone to come back to the same height as before.
+The horizontal component of velocity is 25 m/s and it takes 3 seconds for the stone to come back to the same height as before.
 Find

 (a) The range of the stone.